syncfusion-content/winui-docs/winui/Cartesian Charts/Getting-Started.md

 {% endtabs %}

-## Populate chart with data
+## Populate Cartesian chart with data

-As we are going to visualize the comparison of heights in the data model, add [ColumnSeries](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ColumnSeries.html) to [Series](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfChart.html#Syncfusion_UI_Xaml_Charts_SfChart_Series) property of chart, and then bind the `Data` property of the above `ViewModel` to the `ColumnSeries.ItemsSource` as follows.
+As we are going to visualize the comparison of heights in the data model, add [ColumnSeries](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ColumnSeries.html) to [Series]() property of chart, and then bind the `Data` property of the above `ViewModel` to the `ColumnSeries.ItemsSource` as follows.

 N> You need to set [XBindingPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_XBindingPath) and [YBindingPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.XyDataSeries.html#Syncfusion_UI_Xaml_Charts_XyDataSeries_YBindingPath) properties, so that chart would fetch values from the respective properties in the data model to plot the series.